RGB-WG/rgb-org.github.io-archive/index.md

 Each smart contract may maintain different forms of state and define different kinds of single-use seals with different validation rules.
-Additionally to this, state transition may contain different metadata and *Simplicity scripts*, defining parts of it's business logic.
+Additionally to this, state transition may contain different metadata and *Simplicity scripts*, defining parts of its business logic.

 Which types of state, seals, metadata and which script extensions are allowed within state transitions is defined by **schema**.
-Thus, schema can be seen as a validation rules for *client-side validation*; schema is always defined by the issuer in state genesis.
+Thus, schema can be seen as validation rules for *client-side validation*; schema is always defined by the issuer in state genesis.
 Schema also may contain Turing-complete *Simplicity scripts* defining parts of the business logic for *client-side validation*.

-RGB operates in "shards", where each contract has a separate **state history** and data; different smart contracts are never intersect in their histories directly.
+RGB operates in "shards", where each contract has a separate **state history** and data; different smart contracts never intersect in their histories directly.
 This allows another level of scalability; and while the therm "shard" is  incorrect, we use it to demonstrate that RGB actually achieves what was planned to be achieved with "Ethereum shards".